 1. Tennis Elbow (Lateral epicondylitis)

-Tennis elbow is one of the most common badminton injuries.
+Tennis elbow is one of the most common injuries in badminton.
 A tennis elbow is when your forearm (near the elbow) goes through excessive usage causing many micro-breaks and inflammation near the lateral epicondyle or the bony edge of the elbow.

 This condition leads to pain around the elbow area, according to a survey, around 1 in 10 people suffer from Tennis Elbow.
 However, this condition worsens over time and usually affects people between the ages of 40 and 50.